 Be very careful when you're driving a heavy load, like a car, on a flatbed trailer.
 Drive at a reasonable speed and avoid quick maneuvers.
 Give yourself plenty of time and room to brake and drive smoothly through curves and turns.
 Take it easy.
 Add more time to your trip if you must.

-For more tips on towing trailers and selecting the best towing accessories for your needs, explore the links on the next page.
+For more tips on towing trailers and selecting the best towing accessories for your needs, explore the links below.